 You are here

-Menopause, mental health, asthma and altitude sickness: Learn more about these and other medical issues and frequently asked healtcare questions from your Everett Clinic providers in our latest educational videos.
-Read more about Asthma, menopause, mental health: See our new videos
+Pediatrics, mental health and pain management.
+Watch and learn about these and other medical topics from y our Everett Clinic providers in our latest educaitonal videos.
+Read more about Pediatrics, mental health and pain management: See our new videos

 Everett Clinic pediatrician, Dr. Wendy Sue Swanson contributed to CBS News', "U.S. Soccer Federation bans headers for young kids."
 Read more about In the news: U.S. Soccer Federation bans headers for young kids

 Activities such as basketball, cheerleading, lacrosse, track and softball can cause common foot and heel pain in children.
 It is important that your kids never “play through the pain” in their feet.
 Read more about In the news: Active kids often suffer from foot pain